rjcampo/40700-hw1/README.md

 # 40700-hw1
-Assignment 1 for MACS 40700 Data Viz
+This is the repo for Assignment 1 of MACS 40700 Data Viz

+Answers are written in "Assignment-1.md"